-Patrice Lawrence MBE to shine a light on how books can support vulnerable children as BookTrust’s new Writer in Residence
+Patrice Lawrence MBE to shine a light on how books can support children from vulnerable family backgrounds as BookTrust’s new Writer in Residence

-Patrice Lawrence MBE to shine a light on how books can support vulnerable children as BookTrust’s new Writer in Residence
+Patrice Lawrence MBE to shine a light on how books can support children from vulnerable family backgrounds as BookTrust’s new Writer in Residence

 The UK’s largest children’s reading charity, BookTrust, has announced that award-winning author Patrice Lawrence will take up post as the new Writer in Residence this September.
 Lawrence, a British writer and journalist, who has published fiction both for adults and children, follows in the footsteps of some of the best-loved children's authors and illustrators in the country, including Michael Rosen, Cressida Cowell and Nick Sharratt.